Institute for the Environment: Highlands Field Site

 The Highlands Biological Station has hosted UNC-Chapel Hill’s Institute for the Environment semester program since 2001.
 In this experiential program, students from UNC-Chapel Hill as well as other institutions take an immersive dive into southern Appalachian ecology, culture, and history, while gaining real-world field experiences using the latest technologies in environmental research and monitoring.
 We’ve updated our fall 2021 semester-long program to reflect both the challenges and opportunities that the Anthropocene has brought to Appalachia.

 Coursework for this field site is suitable for students pursuing a concentration area in environmental science, geography, GIS, and communications/journalism.
+A total of 17 credit hours are earned.
 As a part of the curriculum, students are required to complete a research internship with a local organization or HFS faculty member, and participate in a group Capstone research project.
-A total of 17 credit hours are earned.
+At the end of the semester, students write a full research paper on their internship, and the papers from each class are compiled into an annual research report.
+Past student research reports can be found here.

 ENEC 204 – Southern Appalachian Environmental & Cultural History (1hr)

 The environmental and cultural history seminar provides a broad context of the field site environment and explores the interconnections of people with the southern Appalachian landscape they live in through time, from pre-contact to the present, from farming and hunting practices of indigenous people and settlers to the period of industrial-scale timber extraction, mining, and river damming to the origins of the National Parks and Forests, the Green Economy, and modern modes of development.
 This discussion- and fieldtrip-oriented seminar draws upon primary and secondary sources (literature, film, oral history, diaries and journals) to illuminate the complex inter-relationship of culture and landscape in the southern mountain region.
 This class will also consider the legacies of environmental injustices within the region.